Special effects of Terminator 2: Judgment Day: T-1000 truck chase

 The scene of the T-1000 chasing down John Connor in a truck was one of Patrick's earliest filmed scenes.
-Patrick was filmed walking out of the fire using a motion control system to allow for a smooth consistent movement, but the camera could not be completely synchronized with his movements and so the camera was manually operated after rehearsing the movements with Patrick about 20 times.
-The cameraman's resulting movements were preserved with a field recorded so the camera could exactly recreate its movements without Patrick for the background plate that would be used to digitally insert the T-1000.
+Patrick was filmed walking out of the flaming truck using a motion control system to allow for a smooth consistent movement, but the camera could not be completely synchronized with his movements and so the camera was manually operated after rehearsing the movements with Patrick about 20 times.
+The cameraman's resulting movements were preserved with a field recording so the camera could exactly recreate its movements without Patrick for the background plate that would be used to digitally insert the T-1000.
 For the final shot, Patrick had to start his movement as close to the flames as possible, but on one take was too close.
 He said, "I felt this intense heat and I could smell my shirt beginning to singe—and the back of my ears were stinging."
-Though he began the scene calmly, he began moving too fast as the heat became overwhelming, leading to Cameron stating "Robert, I appreciate your dedication, but I think you overdid it.
+Though he began the scene calmly, he began moving too fast as the heat became overwhelming, leading to Cameron stating, "Robert, I appreciate your dedication, but I think you overdid it.
 Don't run in so far next time."
 A second camera filmed Patrick from the side to make it easier for the T-1000 animators to see his movements and stride clearly.